 Recently, I had the pleasure of visiting Spinning Yarns in New Hampshire for a day.
 I got to know Margot (the owner), Kerri, and Dianna (Margot’s mom!).
 It was so wonderful!
 I joined in on their morning class where everyone brought the project they were working on.
 All of the knitters were helping each other and sharing ideas.
 It was a day filled with knitting and great conversation!
 We discussed everything from our favorite yarns and patterns to techniques we found confusing.

 Even I was confused as I first read the steps in each row, but I began to recognize the pattern as I continued knitting.
 The instructions explained the motions of a familiar stitch pattern.
 It looked just like a fisherman’s rib I had knit in the past.
 After speaking with Margot and with the other ladies at the shop, I learned that there are a few different ways to make a rib similar to the one featured in Torrey.
+This stitch is also known as brioche stitch.

 Check out the videos below for two different ways to make this rib.
 In the first video, I give instructions to help our knitters who are throwers (holding the yarn in their right hands).
 In the second video, Norah demonstrates the same stitch, but with a different (and easier!) motion, for our knitters who are pickers (holding the yarn in their left hands).